SunLife: The logo

 The SunLife logo originates from the fire insurance marks that were utilised within the UK from the late seventeenth century to the beginning of the twentieth.
 These plaques were displayed on the insured buildings and indicated the organisation with whom they were insured.
 The first to use the mark was the Sun Fire Office.
-These developed over 200 years to the current SunLife logo.

 Advertising

-SunLife is known for their use of celebrity personalities in their advertising, including Frank Windsor, June Whitfield, Annette Crosbie, Michael Parkinson, Carol Vorderman, Alan Titchmarsh and Roger Martin.
+SunLife is known for their use of celebrity personalities in their advertising, including Michael Parkinson and Carol Vorderman.

 Sponsorship

 SunLife sponsored ITV Weather from 1996 to 1997.